pfr/VST_Docs/README.md

 >The resolution proposed to Charlottesville City Council at the end of the presentation will change.
 It needs to reflect that speeding by city vehicles is probably not the fault of the drivers alone.
 They likely have supervisors who are pushing them to stay on schedule.

-### Author
-Paul Reynolds

 ##Overview
 The Video Speed Tracker (VST) is an open source, technically sound, vehicle speed measuring system that can track bidirectional traffic, one lane in each direction (e.g. a typical residential street).
-Software for the VST can be found at https://github.com/pfr/VideoSpeedTracker.
 Beyond a typical home computer, the VST requires video from an HD camera, many of which can be purchased for less than
 $100 (e.g. the Foscam Fi9103EP, power over Ethernet, outdoor camera).
 If you plan to modify and recompile VST then you need to have OpenCV c 2.4.11 installed.